 So here’s how it works.
 You’ll be completing tasks on behalf of advertisers and big companies.
 Also known as crowdsourcing, this is a practical way to split a manual, arduous project into more manageable tasks to be completed by a pool of workers over the internet.

 Micro tasks have no barrier to entry.
-You don’t need specialized skills or training, but some platforms may require people to undergo a “qualification test.”
+You don’t need specialized skills or training, but some micro task sites may require people to undergo a “qualification test.”
 So it’s really all about what you’re willing to do.

 All you need is a PC and/or a smartphone with an internet connection.
 Just create a profile and get going.
 The work is mostly flexible, and you can make your own schedule.
 Tasks are accepted and completed on a first-come-first-served basis.